scrapy-plugins/scrapy-playwright/README.md

     the default value will be used (30000 ms at the time of writing this).
     See the docs for [BrowserContext.set_default_navigation_timeout](https://playwright.dev/python/docs/api/class-browsercontext#browser_contextset_default_navigation_timeouttimeout).

+* `PLAYWRIGHT_PROCESS_REQUEST_HEADERS` (type `str`, default `scrapy_playwright.headers.use_scrapy_headers`)

+    The path to a coroutine function (`async def`) that processes headers for a given request and returns a dictionary with the headers to be used (note that, depending on the browser, additional default headers will be sent as well).

+    The function must return a `dict` object, and receives the following keyword arguments:

+    ```python
+    browser_type: str, playwright_request: playwright.async_api.Request, scrapy_headers: scrapy.http.headers.Headers
+    ```

+    The default value (`scrapy_playwright.headers.use_scrapy_headers`) tries to emulate Scrapy's behaviour for navigation requests, i.e. overriding headers with their values from the Scrapy request.
+    For non-navigation requests (e.g. images, stylesheets, scripts, etc), only the `User-Agent` header is overriden, for consistency.

+    There is nother function available: `scrapy_playwright.headers.use_playwright_headers`,
+    which will return the headers from the Playwright request without any changes.

 ## Basic usage